Cmaral/bitsxMarato/README.md

 # bitsxMarato

-Hackthon project themed around finding solutions that will help patients with rare illnesses.
+Project for a Hackathon meant to find solutions that will help patients with rare illnesses.